Fun photos with your bridesmaids & groomsmen at a pretty location

 After I have photographed the bridal party, I like to separate the couple from the bridal party for the newlywed portraits.
 Simply by moving the newlyweds away from the group so they can have some intimate moments together which I document in an unobtrusive way.
 This gives the couple time alone together to take in the day, where we can achieve the more romantic style photos without the bridal party watching on.
 During this time, the bridal party can be enjoying some refreshments.
 Remember to organise a hamper with some yummy treats and beverages, making sure you add some water too.

 Following the bridal shoot, it’s time to get the party started.
-But lets head over to wedding reception for inspiration.
+Let’s head over to wedding reception photos for inspiration.